makepluscode/docker-yocto-kirkstone-nuc/tools/updater/IMPLEMENTATION_SUMMARY.md

-# Hawkbit Server Implementation Summary
+# Updater Server Implementation Summary

 ## Overview

-A simple Hawkbit server implementation using FastAPI with Python, designed to work with the existing Hawkbit client C++ code in the project.
-The server provides OTA (Over-The-Air) update functionality following the Hawkbit protocol.
+A simple updater server implementation using FastAPI with Python, designed to work with the existing updater client C++ code in the project.
+The server provides OTA (Over-The-Air) update functionality following the updater protocol.

 ## Features Implemented

-### Core Hawkbit Protocol Endpoints
+### Core Updater Protocol Endpoints

 1. **Poll for Updates** (`GET /{tenant}/controller/v1/{controller_id}`)
    - Returns deployment information when updates are available